NaturalIntelligence/nimn-spec/SPEC.md

 [{Some Name \[nick name\]|33|Some long address{Some Name|35|A-3:34 Some long address]
 ```

-If the value of any field have the bundary or fixed value character as value, they should be backslashed as given in above example.
+If the value of any field have the boundary or fixed value character as value, they should be backslashed as given in the above example.

-Empty / Null or Nil / Undefined / Missing values are repreneted by fixed value characters and can not be skipped while serializing from application object to nimn data format.
-See [Fixed Value Characters](#Fixed Value Characters) section for more detail.
+Empty / Null or Nil / Undefined / Missing values are represented by fixed value characters and can not be skipped while serializing from application object to nimn data format.
+See [Fixed Value Characters](https://github.com/nimndata/spec/blob/master/SPEC.md#fixed-value-characters) section for more detail.

-## Bundary characters
+### Bundary characters

 * **Object start** : Curly/Middle opening bracket ( `{` ) is used to represent the starting of an object.
 * **Array start**   : Square/Big opening bracket ( `[` ) is used to represent the starting of an array/list.
 * **Array end**     : Square/Big closing bracket ( `]` ) is used to represent the end of an array/list.
-* **Dynamic Value separater** : Pipe sign ( `|` ) is used to separate two consuecative dynamic fields.
+* **Dynamic Value separater** : Pipe sign ( `|` ) is used to separate two consecutive dynamic fields.

-*Note* :  Dynamic value fields are the fields which can have any value like address, age etc. Fixed value fields are the fields which have fixed set of values like boolean, state etc.
+*Note* :  Dynamic value fields are the fields which can have any value like address, age, etc. Fixed value fields are the fields which have fixed set of values like boolean, state etc.

-## Fixed Value Characters
+### Fixed Value Characters

 As per the Nimn data format `boolean` value can be represented as following;